Intro blah, blah, blah.

-Welcome to my blog, where theory meets practice, and where scientific elegance meets cool engineering impact.
+Welcome to my blog, where theory meets practice, and where scientific elegance meets engineering impact.
 Fields that consume the bulk of my attention currently include control theory, game theory, robotics, and certainly deep/reinforcement learning.

 I am a co-owner of the Linux, OpenStack, and Unix Networking video tutorials on this youtube page.